SecureStartKit

 }

-By default, cached entries don't have a defined expiration.
-The cacheLife function lets you control how long cached content stays fresh [4].
+By default, cached entries don't expire on a clock.
+The cacheLife function sets a lifetime [4].

 import { cacheLife } from 'next/cache'